freeCodeCampGuam/GameDevBootcamp/tips_n_tricks/week3/map-collisions.md

 ![](map_tl.gif)
 \* *watch the yellow circle*

-Our we're using the top left point of our character's sprite!
+We're using the top left point of our character's sprite!
 Ok, easy enough, we'll just use the middle instead (`p.x + p.w/2` and `p.y + p.h/2`)..
 But wait..

 ![](map_c.gif)